sodadata/docs/soda-cl/anomaly-detection.md

 After instructing Soda to ignore the anomalous measurements, the model's confidence interval is smaller and the model is more sensitive to anomalies, as indicated in the graph below.

 ![ad-feedback-processed-mape](/assets/images/ad-feedback-processed-mape.png){:height="700px" width="700px"}

+From `soda-library` version 1.6.4, you can configure Soda to automatically ignore in the training dataset unusual data points (anomalies) by setting the option `auto_exclude_anomalies=True`.
+With this setting, Soda will automatically exclude these anomalies from future model training, without you the need to manually provide input in the feedback section.
+However, you’ll still receive alerts if new anomalies occur.

 ## Track anomalies and relative changes by group